 6. Rest easier with better security in place

-Proxy protocol makes a Percona server more secure and easier to manage as shown by the now-correct bold text in the following Percona slow log entry:
+Proxy protocol makes a Percona server more secure and easier to manage as shown by the now-correct text in the highlighted line (2) int the following Percona slow log entry:

 The previous output is produced by the same query (and from the same node) that was shown in The Database Security Problem section, but we can now see that the client’s actual IP address is 192.168.122.1.